Submit your feedback about the City’s framework for neighborhood engagement by March 18th

 How was this document put together so far?

-The City Council, the elected panel of people representing and making decisions about Minneapolis, established three work groups to provide initial recommendations.
-The staff in the Neighborhood & Community Relations department, an official office in the City dedicated to linking local government to its citizens, provided the recommendations in this document.
+The City Council, the elected panel of people representing and making decisions for the citizens of Minneapolis, established three work groups to provide initial recommendations.
+The staff in the Neighborhood & Community Relations department, an official office in the City dedicated to linking local government to its citizens through the work of neighborhood organizations, provided the recommendations in this document.

 Why should I comment?
 What does this have to do with me?